 Setting Up Your Blog Step-By-Step

-In this section, I am going to help you set up your blog in six quick steps.
+In this section, I will help you set up your blog in six steps.
 I’ll be using Siteground as our hosting provider.

 Other benefits you get include: